Orbi home mesh wifi system: Pros, cons and tips

 Depending on the model, a water heater will use between 1.5 and 10 kWh of power.

-It is possible to get the water heater power consumption from it’s specifications label and with that value calculate the approximate electricity cost.
-For that, on the next section, we have left a handy calculator.
+It is possible to get the water heater power consumption from its specifications label and, with that value, calculate the approximate electricity cost.
+For that, we have left a handy calculator in the next section.

-But, a the heater it is not drawing electricity all the time.
-A water heater stops drawing electricity once the water is hot enough and starts drawing electricity again once the water heat drops below a predetermined threshold or if it needs to heat up incoming cold water.
+But, a heater does not draw electricity all the time.
+A water heater stops drawing electricity once the water is hot enough and starts drawing electricity again once the water heat drops below a predetermined threshold or if it needs to heat incoming cold water.

-If your water heater it is plugged to a socket, it is possible to use a plug in power meter to get an exact electricity consumption value.
-On the video below we are explaining what is a plug in power meter.
+If your water heater is plugged into a socket, it is possible to use a plug-in power meter to get an exact electricity consumption value.
+In the video below, we explain a plug-in power meter.

-Have a look to this YouTube video for more information.
+Have a look at this YouTube video for more information.

-The calculator below can be used to calculate and approximate power and cost consumption of a water heater over time.
+The calculator below can be used to calculate approximate the power and cost consumption of a water heater over time.

 For example, if your water heater: